How to Attract Bluebirds: Tips and FAQs

 - Beware of roaming cats.
 Each year, cats kill millions of songbirds.
 Newly fledged nestlings are especially susceptible, so be a good bird landlord and keep your cats indoors.

-- Offer mealworms.
-Feeding live mealworms can pose some challenges, but bluebirds find them irresistible, even eating them from people’s hands.
+- Offer mealworms at your feeders.
+Feeding live mealworms can pose some challenges, but bluebirds find them irresistible.
+You can even build your own mealworm feeder to attract bluebirds.

-A number of good designs are available, but remember that you must be able to open the box for routine nest checks and maintenance.
-If you’re building your own, check with the North American Bluebird Society, nabluebirdsociety.org, for dimensions, and be sure to use a durable wood, such as cedar.
+A number of good bluebird boxes are available to buy, but remember that you must be able to open the box for routine nest checks and maintenance.
+If you’re building your own, check with the North American Bluebird Society for dimensions.
+The ideal box has an entrance hole 1.5 inches in diameter and is designed to be easily opened for cleaning.
+Be sure to use a durable wood, such as cedar.

-Here’s a quick guide to identifying the nests of some of the most likely species you’ll find in your bluebird nest box.
+Here’s a quick guide to identifying the eggs and nests of some of the most likely species you’ll find in your bluebird nest box.

-- Eastern, mountain and western bluebird: cup nest made of fine grasses and sometimes pine needles; eggs pale blue (rarely pure white).
+- Eastern, mountain and western bluebird: cup nest made of fine grasses and sometimes pine needles; females lay two to seven pale blue eggs (rarely pure white).

 - Tree swallow: cup nest of dried grass, always lined with feathers; eggs pure white.